stakater/grafana-cloud-ansible-operator/README.md

     This update enables the Alertmanager within the standalone cluster to route alerts effectively to Grafana On Call, completing the integration process.

     *Forwarding alerts to Slack*
-    Just like the hub-and-spoke model, Fetch Slack Info and Configure Slack, details how the operator additionally configures Grafana OnCall to send alerts directly to a specified Slack channel for enhanced incident awareness and response.
+    Just like the hub-and-spoke model, Slack channel can be configured in Standalone mode by populating the `slackId` field , this additionally configures Grafana OnCall to send alerts directly to a specified Slack channel for enhanced incident awareness and response.
     *Note: This feature utilizes [slack-operator](https://github.com/stakater/slack-operator) which is another one of our open source projects.
 Please head over there to find detailed information on that operator.*

 ### Prerequisites